 They involve, as well, at least the following three non-verbal things:

-- 1. controversy, that is, "sides" we can identify as constituting a debate (Billig 1987); - 2. values and ways of thinking connected to the debate; and - 3. the "symbolic" value of objects and institutions that are what we might call non-verbal participants in the Conversation (Latour 1987).
+- 1. controversy, that is, "sides" we can identify as constituting a debate (Billig 1987); - 2. values and ways of thinking connected to the debate; and call non-verbal participants in the Conversation (Latour 1987).